qnib/service-orchestration/misc/deeplearning/gpu-simple/README.md

 The problem is that in case multiple stacks are deployed, each container tasks needs to know where it is scheduled.

+Assuming each of the tasks should use one GPU exclusively, this can only be achieved by pining the NVIDIA_VISIBLE_DEVICES carefully.
+A better approach, would ask the Engine to provide a certain amount of GPUs.
+If the engine is out of GPUs it should just drop the task, which would reschedule.

+- `HOUDINI_GPU_REQUEST` will request an amount of GPUs from the engine, which will be used exclusivly.

 Given two workers:
 *g3.8xlarge*
 ```